 Echo clocks are provided on the QDR-II to simplify data capture on high-speed systems.
 Two echo clocks are generated by the QDR-II.
 CQ is referenced with respect to C and CQ is referenced with respect to $\overline{C}$ .
-These are free running clocks and are synchronized to the output clock of the QDR-II.
-In the single clock mode, CQ is generated with respect to $\overline{K}$ .
-The timings for the echo clocks are shown in the Switching Characteristics on page 23.
+These are free-running clocks and are synchronized to the output clock of the QDR-II.
+In the single clock mode, CQ is generated with respect to K and $\overline{CQ}$ is generated with respect to $\overline{K}$ .
+The timing for the echo clocks is shown in the Switching Characteristics on page 24.

-These chips use a Delay Lock Loop (DLL) that is designed to function between 120 MHz and the specified maximum clock frequency.
-During power up, when the DOFF is tied HIGH, the DLL gets locked after 1024 cycles of stable clock.
-The DLL can also be reset by slowing or stopping the input clock K and K for a minimum of 30 ns.
+These chips use a DLL that is designed to function between 120 MHz and the specified maximum clock frequency.
+During power up, when the DOFF is tied HIGH, the DLL is locked after 1024 cycles of stable clock.
+The DLL can also be reset by slowing or stopping the input clocks K and K for a minimum of 30 ns.
 However, it is not necessary to reset the DLL to lock to the desired frequency.
 The DLL automatically locks 1024 clock cycles after a stable clock is presented.
 The DLL may be disabled by applying ground to the DOFF pin.
 When the DLL is turned off, the device behaves in QDR-I mode (with one cycle latency and a longer access time).
-For information refer to the application note "DLL Considerations in QDRII/DDRII".
+For information refer to the application note DLL Considerations in QDRII/DDRII.